Food-Related Themes

 When working with clients on food and body concerns, our work often touches on related themes such as menopause, identity, perfectionism, people-pleasing, stress, and neuro-differences.

-Below is a brief summary of some of these themes and how they may be connected to food and eating patterns.
+Below is a brief summary of some of these themes and how they may be connected to eating patterns and how we relate to food.

 -